qbabor4/Fractals/README.md

 You can change Mandelbrot or Julia fractal.

-You can change resolution, to make fractal picture bigger and then
+You can change resolution, to make fractal picture bigger and then show it as png picture.

+Javascript uses JQuery framework.